-Ramin is the right person to carry on Norfolk’s tradition as a leader in criminal-justice reform, public safety, and public trust.
+Ramin is a leader in our City and our Commonwealth in criminal-justice reform, public safety, and public trust.
 Ramin is a proud Democrat, a believer in justice for all, and a proven advocate for justice and safety here in Norfolk.
-See why Ramin’s record shows that he is ready to lead and ready to fight for you.
+Learn more about Ramin’s record of serving justice and public safety.

 The job of the Norfolk Commonwealth’s Attorney is among the most difficult of all the 120 Commonwealth’s Attorneys in Virginia.
 Norfolk is Virginia’s third-largest city and eighth-largest locality, and the Norfolk Commonwealth’s Attorney’s Office is nearly unique in the Commonwealth in serving both a large locality and a locality with a high rate of violent crime.